The photo of Elon Musk symbol of failure (and redemption) - Breaking Latest News

 “At SpaceX we started with a few people who didn’t know how to build rockets at all,” Musk said the reason I became lead engineer or lead designer is not because I wanted to, it’s because I couldn’t hire anyone.
 No one good enough would be foolish enough to join us“.

-X, what changes after the stop to the blocking of Simone Cosimi’s accounts 21 August 2023
+Social network X, what changes after the stop to blocking Simone Cosimi’s accounts 21 August 2023